 In a similar vein, Yohanna said leadership is not thinking of being at the apex, but it is about the people at the base.
 It is about offering more privileges to the less fortunate.

-In the West Africa Central Conference, like the United States, a bishop is elected for life on his or her first election.
+In the West Africa Central Conference, a bishop is elected for 12 years.

 Before his election, Yohanna was the administrative assistant to the bishop of the Nigeria Episcopal Area.
 He was district superintendent in the Central Nigeria Annual Conference from 2005 to 2010.
 He has served in several positions in the Central Nigeria Annual Conference including director, Council on Ministries; secretary, Board of Ordained Ministry and a pastor at Saladuna and Piribi local churches.
 He was also an instructor at Ahmadu Bello University at Zaria-Banyam Theological Seminary from 1991 to1993.